 These 6 Netflix Treats Are Worth Watching In July

-The start of summer means that most people are out and busy, soaking up the sun, enjoying BBQs and planning last-minute beach getaways.
-If you’re like us, however, you’re most likely still locked into all your favourite movies and shows, eagerly scrolling the internet for more news of upcoming cinema releases and streaming drops.
+The chilly weather has made us want to hunker down and reach for the remote.
+If you don't want to leave your cosy home, you’re most likely locked into all your favourite movies and shows, eagerly scrolling the internet for more news of upcoming cinema releases and streaming drops.

 Over the last month, Hunger Games fans rejoiced as they announced that Glenn Close would be starring in the latest instalment as the cruel custodian of District 12, Drusilla, alongside Billy Porter as drug-addled stylist, Magno.
 For musical theatre heads, the release of the Wicked: For Good trailer had everybody buzzing with anticipation for the closing chapter of the box-office smash hit.
 Plus, The Materialists press tour gave us enough content to keep us smiling for weeks to come.